yl656/ECE4960/Labs/Lab1.md

 ---
 # Purpose

-The purpose of this lab is to configure the proper environment for development and verify it by running several example scripts.
+The purpose of this lab is to configure the proper environment for development and verify by compiling and uploading several example scripts to the Artemis Nano board.

 # Implementation